 Technical Director, Gateway Surveyors

-Zoe qualified as a Charted Building Surveyor in 2001 and started her career as a commercial Building Surveyor based in Central London.
+Zoe qualified as a Chartered Building Surveyor in 2001 and started her career as a commercial Building Surveyor based in Central London.
 She then moved into the residential sector undertaking surveys and valuations and is a Fellow of the RICS.
 Zoe joined Gateway Surveyors as Technical Director in 2022, having previously held the role of Area Director at Connells for over 7 years.
 Zoe is a member of the Property Risk Panel for the Building Societies Association and contributes to RICS Working Groups.
+Zoe is part of the sub-group reviewing Section 3 Carrying out the Service and Section 4 The Report.
+She is representing the larger corporate surveying firms.

 Kate Charrington FRICS